rtmigo/fmap_dart/README.md

 print(fmap['keyA']); // read from file
 ```

-An object can store different types of data, but is best suited for storing
-blobs and strings.

 Each item actually stored in a separate file.
 So it's just named files.
 Fast, simple and reliable.